engagementlab/streetcred/README.md

 https://streetcred.herokuapp.com/api/actions/foursquare
 https://streetcred.herokuapp.com/api/actions/street_bump

-New adapters can be written in api/actions_controller.rb.
-A matching route must also be added to config/routes.rb
+New adapters can be written in controllers/api/actions_controller.rb.
+A matching route must be added to config/routes.rb

-The generic create method accepts the following parameters:
+The generic create method expects the following parameters:

 Required parameters:
 - :api_key (must match the key on an existing Channel)